 What It Means – And Does Not Mean – To Be A Fathers’ Rights Advocate

 Does being a fathers’ rights advocate mean you’re anti-woman?
 Of course not.
 As a family law and divorce lawyer, Mr. Greenberg represents both men and women every day.
 He believes – as so many clients of both sexes do – that courts have no business favoring one gender over the other when it comes to their abilities to support or care for their children financially.
 The idea behind fathers’ rights is simply that societal bias against men in caregiving roles is harmful to fathers, children and, ultimately, mothers.
 Recognizing that such biases exist and fighting them is the right thing to do.

 When people talk about “fathers’ rights,” they generally mean the right to equal consideration in terms of child custody and parenting.
 If you are a father, your relationship with your child should depend on you – not on whether you were recently divorced or married in the first place.

 For decades, family attorney Greenberg has fought passionately on behalf of fathers in child custody, parenting time/visitation, child support and related issues.
 He also advocates for men’s rights and gender equality in financial issues.
 He understands the emotional factors that come into play when parents discuss custody, support and parenting time of their children.
 He gives personal attention to each case, and he is readily available for clients at their convenience.

 Protect Your Relationship With Your Children – Contact The Firm Today

-Philip Greenberg is truly passionate about this issue.
+Philip A. Greenberg, P.C., Attorneys at Law is truly passionate about this issue.
 He will work with you to achieve your divorce or family law objectives while keeping your best interests and those of your children constantly in the forefront.
-Contact him by calling 646-363-6807 or via email.
+Contact Philip A. Greenberg, P.C., Attorneys at Law, by calling 332-262-6760 or reach out via email.
 He can meet with you in his Manhattan office or in a location convenient to you.